jeonpierre/Azure-Database-Migration/README.md

 2.3 I installed SQL Server and SQL Server Management Studio (SSMS) on the VM, essential tools for proficient database management within our production environment, mimicking the capabilities of a corporate database server.

-2.4 I created the production database by restoring it from a backup file, corresponding to the renowned Microsoft SQL Server database known as AdventureWorks.
+2.4 I created the production database by restoring it from a backup file (Adventureworks2022.bak), corresponding to the renowned Microsoft SQL Server database known as AdventureWorks.

 By restoring the AdventureWorks database from the provided backup file, I replicated an authentic production database scenario.